 So we had a walking day.
-We knew there were levadas higher up in Rabacal, with both short and long walks.
+We knew there were levadas higher up in the area of Rabacal, with both short and long levada walks.

-But as we didn’t want to sit in the car today we started walking along the winding walkway that led up from the hotel and walked on roads up on the Calheta hills.
+But as we didn’t want to sit in the car today we started walking along the winding walkway straight up from the hotel and walked on small side roads up on the Calheta hills.

 It was residential and farming area with vineyards and banana and sugar cane plantations between the houses.
-This residential area is a beautiful one and the sea and mountain views were great all the way.
+This residential area is a beautiful one and sea and mountain views from Calheta hills were great all way long.

 Below you can have a closer look at Madeira bananas.
-This small and very tasty banana variety is acalled Musa acuminata and it has been cultivated on the island since the 16th century.
+This small and very tasty banana variety is called Musa acuminata and it has been grown on the island since the 16th century.

-These houses are like in a sea of banana plants and there’s no space for anything else than bananas.
-Banana production is one of the island’s main industries and a huge amount of bananas is exported to mainland Portugal and the rest is consumed locally.
+These village homes are like in a sea of banana plants and there’s no space for anything else.
+Banana production is one of the island’s main industries and they export a huge amount of bananas to mainland Portugal while the rest is consumed locally.

-The other important agricultural product in Calheta is sugar cane that we already met at the hotel.
-Sugar cane has been grown here since the 15th century when the early settlers of Madeira built terraced fields for sugar cane on hillsides.
+The other main farming product in Calheta is sugar cane that we already met signs of at the hotel.
+Sugar cane has been grown in this region since the 15th century when Madeira’s early settlers built the first terraced fields for sugar cane on hillsides.

-Levadas were built to bring mountain water to sugar cane terraces and they even brought slaves when more labour force was needed on sugar cane fields.
+They also built Levadas for carrying mountain water to sugar cane fields and they even imported slaves from Africa when more labour force was needed to grow cane.

-Later on a sugar mill was built and Calheta became the centre of cane production on Madeira.
-This is sugar cane.
+Later on a sugar mill was built and Calheta became the centre of cane production of Madeira.
+Above you can see some sugar cane.

-In addition there are the vineyards.
-This is what terraced Calheta vineyards look like in the winter.
-Like elsewhere the vines get autumn colours and drop their leaves for the winter.
+In addition there are vineyards.
+This is what terraced Calheta vineyards look like in winter.
+Like elsewhere Madeira vines get autumn colours and drop their leaves for the winter.

 Calheta Village Centre

-It was great fun to walk on the hills and see the village from above.
+It was great fun to walk on the hills and see the pretty village of Calheta from above.

-On the opposite side of the valley you can see the modern Centro de Artes das Mudas, a cultural centre with contemporary art exhibitions.
+On the opposite side of the valley there is the modern Centro de Artes das Mudas, a cultural centre with contemporary art exhibitions.

-And here you can see the man-made Calheta beach, well protected from the rough sea and also some very typical house roof details.
+And here you can see the man-made Calheta beach, well protected from the rough sea.
+The other photos show you some typical house roof details.